dgodwani/CtCI-5th-Edition-Java/README.md

 a2blc5a3.
 If the "compressed" string would not become smaller than the original string, your method should return the original string.

+1.6 Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
+Can you do this in place?